 Everyone agrees that Veruca Salt should have been given some of the Fizzy Lifting Drinks and set free like a drifting balloon, right?
-It’s impressive just how much of a terror Julie Dawn Cole made the character in Willy Wonka and the Chocolate Factory, especially considering how kind the actress is in real life.
+It’s impressive just how much of a terror Julia Dawn Cole made the character in Willy Wonka and the Chocolate Factory, especially considering how kind the actress is in real life.
 With acting chops like that, where did she go?

 Willy Wonka and the Chocolate Factory

-It would prove to be a breakout role for Julie though, and lead to making some lifelong friends among the cast, including a competitive crush with Denise Nickerson who played Violet Beauregard over Peter Ostrum, who played Charlie in the film.
+It would prove to be a breakout role for Julia though, and lead to making some lifelong friends among the cast, including a competitive crush with Denise Nickerson who played Violet Beauregard over Peter Ostrum, who played Charlie in the film.

-While Julie would last on set a bit longer than the other kids, she would eventually be seen off through the egg chute along with her character midway through the film, bringing an end to her first major role in a film.
-In a move that seemed fitting for her character, Julie Dawn Cole even stole some props from the set she was instructed not to, including a golden ticket, a golden egg, and an Everlasting Gobstopper.
+While Julia would last on set a bit longer than the other kids, she would eventually be seen off through the egg chute along with her character midway through the film, bringing an end to her first major role in a film.
+In a move that seemed fitting for her character, Julia Dawn Cole even stole some props from the set she was instructed not to, including a golden ticket, a golden egg, and an Everlasting Gobstopper.
 We all would have done the same, let’s be honest.